Glenn Cunningham (runner): Early life

 Cunningham was born in Atlanta, Kansas and grew up in Elkhart, Kansas.
-When he was eight years old, his legs were very badly burned in an explosion caused by his brother accidentally putting gasoline instead of kerosene in the can at his school.
-His brother Floyd, 13, died in the fire.
+When he was eight years old, his legs were very badly burned in an explosion caused by his brother accidentally putting gasoline instead of kerosene in the stove at his school, due to a ladies meeting, held the night before, and the embers still smoldering in the stove.
+The fuel container normally contained kerosene.
+The Ladies group filled it with gasoline.
+His brother Floyd, 13, died days after the fire.
 When the doctors recommended amputating Glenn's legs, he was so distressed his parents would not allow it.
 The doctors predicted he might never walk normally again.
 He had lost all the flesh on his knees and shins and all the toes on his left foot.
 Also, his transverse arch was practically destroyed.
 However, his great determination, coupled with hours upon hours of a new type of therapy, enabled him to gradually regain the ability to walk and to proceed to run.
 It was in the early summer of 1919 when he first tried to walk again, roughly two years after the accident.
 He had a positive attitude as well as a strong religious faith.
-His favorite Bible verse was Isaiah 40:31: "But those who wait on the Lord shall renew their strength; they shall mount up with wings like eagles, they shall run and not be weary, they shall walk and not faint."
+His favorite Bible verse was Isaiah 40:31: "But those who wait on the Lord shall renew their strength; they shall mount up with wings like eagles, they shall run and not be weary, they shall walk and not be faint."

+The Cunningham Family Motto (and title of his book, "Never Quit".